Hoshang Amini

 Hoshang Amini (هوشنگ امینی; 1936 – December 1963), known as The Ghost of the Qanat Wells (شبح چاههای قنات), was an Iranian serial killer and rapist who murdered 67 people in the city of Varamin from 1954 to 1962, sometimes aided by accomplices.
 He earned his nickname for decapitating his victims post-mortem and then dumping their bodies into wells.

 After his arrest, he confessed to the full scope of his crimes, expressing no remorse for what he had done.
-He was tried, convicted and executed a few months after his arrest.
+He was trialed, convicted and executed a few months after his arrest.

 He is the most prolific known serial killer in Iran's history, surpassing Asghar the Murderer.

 Early life

 Relatively little is known about Amini's personal life.
 Born in 1936 in Varamin, he was part of a large family which his father had abandoned at some point in time.
 Hoshang grew up in poverty, and was physically abused by other family members.

 As an adult, he remained single and was unemployed, but nonetheless enjoyed the compositions of Parviz Yahaghi and poems from Hafez.
 At some point, he developed an obsession with "ridding the world of corruption", and would claim in later interviews that he was inspired by Asghar the Murderer to start killing people.
 At the time of the crimes, he was studying to become an apprentice truck driver and was known to extort traders in Varamin.